nboccard/ROMI/README.md

 # ROMI
-graphic output of ht eROMI project
+graphic output of the ROMI project